HoangP8/rag-realtime/backend-services/DEPLOYMENT.md

 Instead of including sensitive information in your deployment, set them as secrets in fly.io.

-Secrets can be set after the app is deployed.
+Secrets need to be set after first-time deployment.
 See next section for a quick start.

 ```bash
 # Navigate to the backend-services directory